What Is Should?

 Talking About Obligations and Expectations in the Present Moment

-When obligating someone to do something or expecting an event, we can also use 'should' with a different format.
-Here, 'should' comes with the 'ing' form of the verb.
+We can also use 'should' with a different format when obligating someone to do something or expecting an event.
+Here, 'should' comes with the '-ing' form of the verb.
+The structure is as follows:

 Study the following examples carefully: